 - While on field trips, students are expected to follow the rules outlined in the student Code of Conduct as well as policies/procedures related to that club, sport, or organization's guidelines and expectations.
-Please reach out to the coach or sponsor regarding any questions regarding policies and procedures. - For some competitions, there are certain guidelines provided by the organization hosting the competition that students must follow.
+Please reach out to the coach or sponsor regarding any questions regarding policies and procedures. - o For some competitions, there are certain guidelines provided by the organization hosting the competition that students must follow.
 The Code of Conduct is the minimum expectation that students follow.
 Students are expected to follow any additional guidelines from the club or organization at the school level, state level, or national level in relation to the event.
 Examples would include, but are not limited to: decorum during ceremonies related to the event, expectations during presentations, competitions, and/or performances, cell phone policies (including recording and photographing) outlined by the event, attire requirements, timelines and deadlines, or general behavior expectations. - Students who are on a field trip will receive an excused absence for the day.
 They are responsible for making up work within the timeframe outlined in the make-up policy. - Students should attend the regular school day until they are dismissed from class to attend the field trip unless the trip takes place (beginning and ending) outside of the regular school day.
 When students return to campus, they should report back to class, unless other directions are given.
-The field trip times will be on the field trip forms that students receive regarding the trip. - Students receiving any Class III offenses will not be allowed to participate.
-Students serving a Class II offense will be ineligible to participate in field trips.
-If a student has been sent to ISS for two or more times in the nine weeks or been assigned OSS within a nine-weeks, the student will not be able to attend the field trip.
+The field trip times will be on the field trip forms that students receive regarding the trip. - Students with excessive absences as determined by administration may be denied permission to attend field trips or other school activities.
+This includes, but is not limited to: prom, military ball, competitions, organization-based trips, and/or incentive activities. - Students who have had a major discipline offense that results in out-of-school suspension, alternative school, or ISS for more than five days, will not be allowed to attend field trips.
 Exceptions may be made in the case of athletic or extracurricular competitions as long as the student meets the following criteria: the student has not violated that club, organization, or sport's policies and procedures; the student is not currently serving ISS, OSS, or alternative school; and/or the principal has approved the student's participation in the field trip. - Students who stay in a hotel room on an overnight trip are expected to: - Maintain decorum while in the hotel room, lobby area(s), hallways, etc. and not disrupt other guests. - Respect the privacy of roommates on overnight trips.
-Violating another student's privacy may result in disciplinary action. - O Students should stay in assigned hotel rooms with assigned roommates.
+Violating another student's privacy may result in disciplinary action. - Students should stay in assigned hotel rooms with assigned roommates.
 Any concerns regarding roommates or room placement should be directed to the faculty sponsor for the field trip. - Students should adhere to any and all expectations outlined by chaperones and faculty advisors.
 This may include, but is not limited to: curfews (if staying in a hotel), check-in procedures, cell phone guidelines, and arrival and departure times.
 Failure to follow directives given may result in disciplinary action. - Funds for field trips are typically used in advance of field trips for transportation, deposits, fees, tickets, or other related expenses; therefore, money that has been paid for a school field trip may not be refunded for students who later choose not to go or for students who are no longer able to go as a result of disciplinary action, withdrawing from Eufaula High School, or other circumstances.